This content borrows from the great work of Ichak Adizes and his research into corporate lifecycles and management.

 Role #4 – Integrate:

-For organizations to succeed over a long period, they need to establish a “life” that is independent of the life provided by its founder(s).
-The Integrating role focuses on the development of a cohesive team that makes the organization efficient over the long term.
+For organizations to succeed over a long period, they need to establish a “life” that is independent of the life provided by their founder(s).
+The Integrating role focuses on developing a cohesive team that makes the organization efficient over the long term.
 Organizations that are well integrated have a pervasive and persistent culture of mutual trust and mutual respect.

 The challenge is making way for them all to dance and flow together.